Memphis 901 FC: Stadium

-The club currently plays on the grounds of AutoZone Park, a baseball stadium which is also home of the Memphis Redbirds of the Pacific Coast League.
+The club played at AutoZone Park, a baseball stadium that is also home to the minor league Memphis Redbirds.
+For its matches, the stadium's dirt infield was replaced with sod, and a pitch was laid along the first baseline.
 The club also played at Mike Rose Soccer Complex for a U.S. Open Cup game against Hartford Athletic on May 29, 2019, and for a U.S. Open Cup game against Orlando City SC on June 12, 2019.

 On October 18, 2022, the club announced plans for a new soccer-specific stadium with a capacity of 10,000.
-The stadium is planned to open in time for the 2025 USL Championship season and will be constructed at the current site of the Mid-South Coliseum, which closed in 2006.
+The stadium was planned to open in time for the 2025 USL Championship season and would have been constructed at the current site of the Mid-South Coliseum, which closed in 2006.

 Ownership

-The club is owned by Peter Freund, principal owner of Trinity Sports Holdings, Craig Unger, and former United States men's national soccer team goalkeeper Tim Howard.
+The club was owned by Peter Freund, principal owner of Trinity Sports Holdings, Craig Unger, and former United States men's national soccer team goalkeeper Tim Howard.
 Trinity Sports Holdings' portfolio includes minor league baseball clubs Memphis Redbirds, the Charleston RiverDogs and the Williamsport Crosscutters.
-Unger also serves as president, general manager, and part owner of the Redbirds.
-The consortium also purchased a majority holding in English fifth-tier association football club, Dagenham & Redbridge F.C.
+Unger also served as president, general manager, and part owner of the Redbirds.
+The consortium also purchased a majority holding in English fifth-tier club, Dagenham & Redbridge F.C.

 Club culture

 Rivalries

-Memphis competes in the Southern Harm derby against rivals Birmingham Legion.
+Memphis competed in the Southern Harm derby against rivals Birmingham Legion.

-Supporter's Groups
+Supporters

-Memphis 901 are supported by the Bluff City Mafia.
-Founded in August, 2018 before Memphis' inaugural season by Russell and Clayton France, they are known for their march from a local Irish pub the Brass Door to AutoZone Park prior to every home game.
+The Bluff City Mafia supported Memphis 901.
+Founded in August 2018, before Memphis' inaugural season, they were known for their march from a local Irish pub to AutoZone Park before every home game.

-Prior to every home game, the Bluff City Mafia invites local celebrities and officials to take part in what has become known as the Guitar Smash, an homage to Memphis' musical roots.
+Before every home game, the Bluff City Mafia invited local celebrities and officials to take part in what had become known as the Guitar Smash, an homage to Memphis' musical roots.